Artists

 Example Image

-David Juritz, Leader & Soloist
+David Juritz, Leader

-David Juritz was born in Cape Town and began playing the violin at the age of five, studying with Noel Travers at the South African College of Music.
+David was born in Cape Town and began playing the violin at the age of five, studying with Noel Travers at the South African College of Music.
 He was awarded an Associated Board Scholarship to the Royal College of Music where he studied with Jaroslav Vanecek and Hugh Bean winning the RCM’s top award, the Tagore Gold Medal.

 On leaving the RCM, he joined English Chamber Orchestra before being appointed leader of the London Mozart Players, a position he held until 2010.
 He made many appearances as soloist and director with the LMP, including his debut at the 2006 BBC Promenade Concerts.
 He has appeared as soloist and/or director with many orchestras including the Zurich Chamber Orchestra, the Royal Philharmonic Orchestra and English Chamber Orchestra who invited him to direct their debut in the Elbphilharmonie in Hamburg in 2019.